jonnymind/SIRPAS/Source/Base_Module/Backgrounds/Aristocracy.md

 the character belongs to a similar oligarchy or high-order political elite.

-The cost, and the effect of the perk on the game, depend on the level of aristocracy:
+The cost, and the effect of the background on the game, depends on the level of aristocracy:

 * Baron, career politician, oligarch: 1/TT Primary